Know God and Defend the Faith with a PhD in Theology and Apologetics

-Liberty University’s Rawlings School of Divinity is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS).
+Liberty University’s John W. Rawlings School of Divinity is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS).
 Your divinity degree is approved by ATS and has met rigorous accreditation standards.
 So you can feel confident that your degree is both academically excellent and well-respected among churches, ministries, and nonprofit organizations.

 What does a theologian do, and how can you become a theologian?

 Theologians dedicate their professional life to the study of Scripture.
 They fearlessly examine the complexities of Scripture and pull theological truths about God, His nature, and His actions from their interpretation.
 As a theologian, you will engage with difficult passages of Scripture, wrestle with the big religious issues of the day, and examine how the Church in the past has interpreted Scripture.